1st Newcastle-upon-Tyne Artillery Volunteers: History

-The unit was formed on the 2 June 1860 during the great surge of enthusiasm after an invasion scare that saw the creation of many Rifle, Artillery and Engineer Volunteer units composed of part-time soldiers eager to supplement the Regular British Army in time of need.
+The unit was formed on 2 June 1860 during the great surge of enthusiasm after an invasion scare that saw the creation of many Rifle, Artillery and Engineer Volunteer units composed of part-time soldiers eager to supplement the Regular British Army in time of need.

 Attached to the 1st Newcastle AVC were the 1st Berwick-on-Tweed Artillery Volunteers from 1863 until 1866.
-In addition the 2nd Northumberland Artillery Volunteers were attached during 1863 and 1864 and the 3rd Durham Artillery Volunteers from 1873 until 1890.
+In addition, the 2nd Northumberland Artillery Volunteers were attached during 1863 and 1864 and the 3rd Durham Artillery Volunteers from 1873 until 1890.

-In 1899 the Headquarters for the Corps was built.
+In 1899, the Headquarters for the Corps was built.
 Named as the Angus Hall Drill Hall, it was constructed at Liddell Terrace, Gateshead.

-On transfer to the Territorial Force in 1908 the Corps provided the 5th (Durham) Howitzer Battery of the 4th Northumbrian (County of Durham)(H) Brigade, Royal Field Artillery.
+On transfer to the Territorial Force in 1908, the Corps provided the 5th (Durham) Howitzer Battery of the 4th Northumbrian (County of Durham)(H) Brigade, Royal Field Artillery.

 Honorary Colonel

 The Honorary Colonel from January 1866 until his death in 1877 was Lord Henry H M Percy VC.
-From 1885 it was Colonel J R Young.
+From 1885, it was Colonel J R Young.